aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 ![scenario-1-module-1-Picture5](../../images/scenario-1-module-1-Picture5.png)

-You now have a Windows instance in eu-west-1 that contains a boot volume and a data volume.
+You now have a Windows instance in Ireland (eu-west-1) that contains a boot volume and a data volume.
 The secondary volume and it's data will be used as sample data for the other modules in this workshop.
 </p></details>

 ### Start next module